Undertrey/FarmWatchBot/README.md

 # **Premium:**
-If you interested in premium version, price is 0.05 ZEC or equivalent in any other cryptocurrency.
+If you interested in premium version, price is **0.05 ZEC** or equivalent in any other cryptocurrency.
 The premium version offers the user to use a certain range of commands via a telegram bot.
-This list includes such commands as:  /forget, /info, /miner, /ping, /pool, /profile, /remember, /reports, /restart, /server, /shutdown, /startover, /status, /stop, /teamviewer, /online, /update.
-And also receive notifications from the bot when the Rig is offline.
-Send 0.05 ZEC to donation address and contact me in Telegram for further instructions.
+This list includes such commands as:  **/forget, /info, /miner, /ping, /pool, /profile, /remember, /reports, /restart, /server, /shutdown, /startover, /status, /stop, /teamviewer, /online, /update**.
+And also receive notifications from the bot when the **Rig is offline**.
+Send **0.05 ZEC** to donation address and [contact me in Telegram](https://t.me/acrefawn) for further instructions.

 # **Donations:**